hhsieh/hhsieh.github.io/_posts/2016-11-25-calling-function-multiple-times-II.md

 You have a series of numbers: 3, 4, 5, 7, 9, 12, 15...
 What will be the Nth number (N >= 1)?

-Carefully looking at the series of the numbers, you may find it increases in the pattern 1, 1, 2, 2, 3, 3, ...., in each step. we can write a function to reflect the pattern and find the value of the Nth number.
+Carefully looking at the series of the numbers, you may find it increases in the pattern 1, 1, 2, 2, 3, 3, ...., in each step. we can write a function to reflect this pattern and find the value of the Nth number.

     def series(N):
         if N % 2 == 0: